kokatoo/kokatoo.github.io/_posts/2020-10-07-hypothesis-testing-part4.markdown

 ---
 {% endhighlight %}

 We can see only the `treatment` is significant which is what we expected.
-To calculate the F value manually, we find the mean square for each main effects and divide by the mean square error.
+To calculate the $$F$$ value manually, we find the mean square for each main effects and divide by the mean square error.

 $$MS_{Treatment} = \frac{SS_{Treatment}}{a - 1}$$